Dodsaren/glazewm-catppuccin/README.md

 |--glazewm-catppuccin.zebar.json
 ```

-5. Point you zebar settings startupConfigs to the json to set as default theme.
+5. Point your zebar settings startupConfigs to the json to set as default theme.

 zebar/settings.json